 Seven Most Common AC Problems and How to Fix Them

-When your home’s air conditioner breaks down, you deserve to get the issue resolved right away.
-Unfortunately, there can be hundreds of reasons why your cooling isn’t working properly.
-How do you know which one is affecting you?
-There are a few problems that are more prevalent, and recognizing what they are is helpful when your Gordon's Service Experts Expert is going over options for solving the problem through air conditioning repair in North America.
+When your home’s cooling breaks down, you should try to get the issue taken care of at the earliest opportunity.
+Unfortunately, there may be countless of reasons why your cooling isn’t functioning properly.
+How do you know which one is impacting you?
+There are a number of problems that are more widespread, and determining what they are is handy when your Service Experts Heating, Air Conditioning & Plumbing Expert is discussing options for resolving the problem through air conditioning repair in North America.

 1. Thermostat Problems

-Your thermostat directs your air conditioner when to start and for how long to run.
-If its settings are inaccurate, your cooling might not run correctly.
-And if the batteries ran out in a programmable thermostat, it won't be accessible at all.
-Try this brief checklist to confirm your thermostat is receiving power and working properly:
+Your thermostat instructs your air conditioner when to start and for how long to run.
+If the thermostat settings are inaccurate, your air conditioning might not work like it should.
+And if the batteries died in a programmable thermostat, you won’t be able to use it at all.
+Follow this short checklist to make sure your thermostat is receiving power and operating properly:

 • Make sure your thermostat has power (smart models)